 Fancy seeing a real live crocodile with your own eyes?
-It's possible in Cancun's subtropical rivers, though today these reptiles aren't as numerous as they used to be.
+Well, it's possible in Cancun's subtropical rivers, though today there aren't as many of them as there used to be.

 Nichupte Lagoon in Cancun is one of the best destinations to see crocodiles in their natural habitat.
 Three-hour sunset cruises take visitors through narrow mangrove channels, that are full of migratory birds, crocodiles, and other wildlife.